Reaper-Dhan/Cognizance2020/README.md

 > That's how the output screen of our calcuator looks like!!
 ---

-## Refernces for Beginners to learn Python programming:
+## References for Beginners to learn Python programming:
 [Getting Started](https://www.python.org/about/gettingstarted/)

 [Basics and Tutorials](https://www.learnpython.org/)